Hi friend and Welcome!!

 - The Snowball may have some issues with recording a bit quiet, and you might have to get real close to it and speak up.
 The CAD by contrast is just really loud and obnoxious (like your typical female celebrity), and gives your recordings this awful shrill/harsh quality.
 Just sayin’.

 The Snowball is undoubtedly the better choice here, but many people say that if you’re considering the Snowball, just get the Yeti instead, as it’s the logical upgrade and a fantastic USB mic overall.
-In my opinion it’s the best in it’s class, and comes packed with all the features you need in one convenient package.
-It’s really the all in one solution.
-Here’s a quick rundown:
+In my opinion (and many others) it’s the best on the market, and comes packed with all the features you need in one convenient package.
+It’s really the perfect all in one solution.
+Interested in learning more?
+Check out my informative and in depth…

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the CAD U37 vs. Snowball.